daisyjanejohnson/learning-journal/html-notes.md

 * A **site map** is a diagram of the pages that will be used to structure the site.
 This shows how the pages will be grouped.
 * A **site map** usually begins with a homepage, and the other pages are compartmentalized into sections that are linked to the homepage.

-* A **wirefram** is a simple sketch of the key information that needs to go on each page of a site.
+* A **wireframe** is a simple sketch of the key information that needs to go on each page of a site.
 It shows the hierarchy of information and how much space it might require.

 ### Design